 • offering time slots

-• sending “morning or afternoon?” questions
+• asking “morning or afternoon?”

 • reminding them about inspection times